*Additional information may be added in the notes section for each slide.

 Where do I submit?

 All submissions will occur electronically through the DAC website.
-The submission deadline is January 16, 2024, 5pm PT (USA).
+The original submission deadline was January 16, 2024 and that has now been extended to January 23, 2024 at 5:00 PM PT (USA).

 What does a Back-End Design Track presentation entail?

 Authors of accepted presentations will be allocated 15 minutes in a Back-End Design Track session: 13 minutes for the presentation, 1 minute for wrap-up, and 1 minute for Q/A. In addition, presenters are required to present a poster describing their work (see below for poster guidelines) at one of the hour-long Back-End Design Track poster sessions and be available for the entire hour to discuss their work with interested attendees.
 This provides an opportunity for extended discussion with interested members of the audience.